smussenden/2019-baltimore-climate-health-project-data-repo/documentation/Data-Cleaning/Data-Cleaning.md

 -------------------------------------------------

-Researchers at Portland State University in Oregon and the Science Museum of Virginia provided temperature data from its Urban Heat Island Temperature study, which captured micro-level temperature variations for all of Baltimore City on August 29, 2018.
+Researchers at Portland State University in Oregon and the Science Museum of Virginia provided temperature data from their Urban Heat Island Temperature study, which captured micro-level temperature variations for all of Baltimore City on August 29, 2018.

 -   The data can be downloaded [here](https://osf.io/e63x9/).
 -   Full methodology paper [here](https://osf.io/ur7my/).